 Site logistics are another challenge.
 You contractor will need to find a staging area somewhere where it’s flat, and build temporary roads down to, or up to the construction site.

 In fact, all construction tasks may end up happening slower than normal and requiring additional resources.
 That’s why building on a slope should never be a DIY endeavor.
-If you want a home, that’s finished on time, on budget, and is safe to live in, hire seasoned, licensed professionals to design and construct it.
+If you want to build a home, that’s finished on time, on budget, and is safe to live in, hire seasoned, licensed professionals to design and construct it.
 Our engineers at Design Everest can help.
 Call us at (877) 704-5687 for a free consultation and quote.